8x8 Patch-Antenna-Coupled TeraFET Detector Array for Terahertz Quantum-Cascade-Laser Applications: Summary and Conclusion

 \section{Summary and Conclusion}

 In this article, we have presented a fast and sensitive room-temperature detector for the terahertz range \SI{3}{\tera \hertz} and above, which is of major interest for gas spectroscopy applications in combination with powerful terahertz QCLs.
 We demonstrated the significant potential of this combination (TeraFET+QCL) through experimental gas spectroscopy data shown in \autoref{fig:MethanolSpectrum} investigating methanol vapor.
-Our current results show good agreement with NASA Jet Propulsion Laboratory (JPL) catalogue data.
-With regard to future gas spectroscopy experiments, our objective is to enhance the quality of data achievable within a given timeframe by fully utilizing the high detector modulation bandwidth currently available.
+Our current results show good agreement with simulated NASA Jet Propulsion Laboratory (JPL) catalogue data.
+Since JPL data is purely simulation-based, the strength of the absorption lines is associated with uncertainties.
+Therefore, greater attention should be paid to their spectral positions, where we find good agreement.
+On closer inspection, additional weak absorption lines were observed in the experimental spectra within two independent measurement runs.
+Their origin will be the focus of our future research activities.
+Besides further enhancing data quality by fully utilizing the detector modulation bandwidth now available, we aim to examine other important gas species (e.g. ammonium).
 Employing faster sampling rates could decrease measurement duration or enhance spectral resolution by implementing smaller step widths in the present QCL-current biasing technique.
 We intend to leverage our advancements in experimental capabilities to expand our dataset to include other important gases such as atomic oxygen or ammonia.
-All of these experiments benefit from the currently available modulation bandwidth, ranging from the low Hz-range, enabling real-time QCL analysis \cite{north_real-time_2023}, up to $f_{-3dB}\approx\SI{21}{\mega\hertz}$, which can be utilized, in combination with the high sensitivity (here: minimum detectable concentration of methanol vapor \SI{2.6e11}{molecule\per\centi\metre\cubed}) for time-resolved gas tracing, as demonstrated in \cite{horbury_real-time_2023}.
+All of these experiments benefit from the currently available modulation bandwidth, ranging from the low Hz-range, enabling real-time QCL analysis \cite{north_real-time_2023}, up to $f_{-3dB}\approx\SI{21}{\mega\hertz}$, which can be utilized, in combination with the high sensitivity for future time-resolved gas tracing experiments.
+A minimum detectable absorbance of \num{1.6e-5} was estimated.
+In case of the methanol vapor lines studied in this work, this corresponds to a minimum molecular concentration of \SI{2.6e11}{molecule\per\centi\metre\cubed}, or a partial pressure of \qty{1.0}{\milli\pascal} within an inert balance gas at \qty{66.6}{\pascal}.
+It is important to note that this molecular detection limit relates to the complete system, rather than just the detector.
+This is influenced by factors including the THz source power and stability, detector NEP, measurement bandwidth, gas cell length, balance pressure, and the absorption cross-section of the spectroscopic line under study.
+In practice, therefore, better molecular sensitivity could be achieved with the detector arrays described in this work, through the use of multi-pass spectroscopy techniques, or improvements in THz source performance.